techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 ### I disagree with my company doctor's advice.
 What should I do?

 You can get a second opinion fron an alternative company doctor.
-And the employer will have to pay for it.
+The employer is required to pay for it.

 ### Is the company doctor allowed to share my medical details with the company?